omerozerf/AI-Growth-Clone-n8n/README.md

-# 📧 Konuşarak Öğren - Email Automation
+# 📧 Email Automation

-This project is an **AI Growth Internship Pre-Study** developed for **Konuşarak Öğren**, designed as an automated email follow-up system.
+This project is an **AI Growth Clone** developed designed as an automated email follow-up system.
 The system is built entirely with **n8n**, **Google Sheets**, **Gmail**, and **OpenAI** integrations.

 ---